Kapendev/joka/README.md

 ### Does Joka have a global context like Jai?

-No. A public global context tends to make generic low-level APIs fragile and ugly.
-That doesn't mean it's a bad idea.
-It can be useful for libraries with a specific purpose, such as UI frameworks.
+No. A public global context tends to make generic low-level APIs fragile.
+One commonly cited reason for such a system is the ability to intercept third-party code and change its behavior, effectively [circumventing bad APIs](https://www.gingerbill.org/article/2025/12/15/odins-most-misunderstood-feature-context/#circumventing-bad-apis).
+Joka deliberately avoids this because APIs are designed with specific assumptions and breaking those from the outside tends to introduce subtle bugs.
+For example, even simple functions like `freeMyObject` can stop behaving correctly once memory management is altered in ways the library didn't anticipate.

+> *Author's note (Kapendev):
+> The terms "intercept" and "third-party code" are often used loosely from what I have seen.
+> For example, the Odin community frequently relies on context changes even within their own APIs, treating it as part of the public interface.*

 ### Why aren't some functions `@nogc`?